a-samir97/simple-ecommerce/README.md

   - All the frontend stuff :joy
 - Backend Side
   - Handling race conditions in purchasing a new product
+  - Designing database to make tha admin able to add more than product

 ## ScreenShot
 - Create product step